 However, most SEO experts have taken this advice to mean avoiding pursuing links from adult websites, thin content sites, sites that use black hat SEO techniques or foreign language sites with no relation to your own.
 When you consider Google’s position that a link constitutes an “editorial vote” in favor of your site, it’s easy to see why “votes” from higher quality sites would be worth more in the eyes of the search engines.

 5 – Thou Shalt Build Links Consistently

-In the same way that developing links too quickly is perceived as unnatural, building a burst of links and then letting your promotional efforts lie dormant for months at a time doesn’t accurately mimic the way links are deployed in the real world.
-Instead, build your links slowly over time, using consistent effort to ensure your site’s overall link authority grows steadily.
+In the same way that link building too quickly is perceived as unnatural, building a burst of links and then letting your promotional efforts lie dormant for months at a time doesn’t accurately mimic the way links are deployed in the real world.
+Instead, build backlinks slowly over time, using consistent effort to ensure your site’s overall link authority grows steadily.

 6 – Thou Shalt Build Deep Links

-In a real world situation, most neutral parties linking into your site would point their links at the sub-pages on your site that containing the specific information they want to reference.
+In a real world situation, most neutral parties building links to your site would point their links at the sub-pages on your site that contain the specific information they want to reference.
 Mimic this natural occurrence by directing your links at a variety of different pages on your site.

 7 – Thou Shalt Seek Out a Variety of Link Types